Irritable bowel syndrome: Classification

-IBS can be classified as diarrhea-predominant (IBS-D), constipation-predominant (IBS-C), with mixed/alternating stool pattern (IBS-M/IBS-A) or pain-predominant.
+IBS can be classified as diarrhea-predominant (IBS-D), constipation-predominant (IBS-C), with mixed/alternating stool pattern (IBS-M/IBS-A), or pain-predominant.
 In some individuals, IBS may have an acute onset and develop after an infectious illness characterized by two or more of: fever, vomiting, diarrhea, or positive stool culture.
 This post-infective syndrome has consequently been termed "post-infectious IBS" (IBS-PI).

 Management

 A number of treatments have been found to be effective, including fiber, talk therapy, antispasmodic and antidepressant medication, and peppermint oil.

 Diet

 FODMAP

 There is evidence that a dietitian-supervised low-FODMAP diet is the best diet to control IBS symptoms among the studied dietary recommendations, though there is a lack of evidence on possible adverse effects.

-The National Institute for Health and Care Excellence (NICE) recommends a low-FODMAP diet for the treatment of IBS if symptoms persist despite general dietary and lifestyle changes, but they state that such a diet must be administered only by a healthcare professional with dietary training and it should be not considered as the only therapeutic approach to patients with IBS.
+The National Institute for Health and Care Excellence (NICE) recommends a low-FODMAP diet for the treatment of IBS if symptoms persist despite general dietary and lifestyle changes, but states that such a diet must be administered only by a healthcare professional with dietary training, and it should not be considered as the only therapeutic approach for people with IBS.

-The use of a low-FODMAP diet without verifying the diagnosis of IBS may result in misdiagnosis of other conditions such as celiac disease.
+The use of a low-FODMAP diet without verifying the diagnosis of IBS may result in misdiagnosis of other conditions, such as celiac disease.
 Since the consumption of gluten is suppressed or reduced with a low-FODMAP diet, the improvement of the digestive symptoms with this diet may not be related to the withdrawal of the FODMAPs, but of gluten, indicating the presence of unrecognized celiac disease, avoiding its diagnosis and correct treatment, with the consequent risk of several serious health complications, including various types of cancer.